 - “user.add” permission now grants the editing permission for users.

 - All users in PROJECTMANAGER roles now have the permission to add users, but can only grant access to the project they are currently logged in to.

 - Custom fields:

-- Added a new custom field type which allows you to select an user.
+- Added a new custom field type that allows you to select a user.

 We would like to thank you for all your feedback and we hope this version makes the use of Testlab even more productive than before.

-Happen to be at east coast North America ?
+Happen to be at the east coast of North America?
 There is an emergence of cicadas happening right now and you can actually build a sensor to track cicadas at your location.
 Or just track them via online map.